encode/httpx/README.md

-A huge amount of credit is due to `requests` for the API layout that much of this work follows, as well as to `urllib3` for plenty of design inspiration around the lower level networking details.
+A huge amount of credit is due to `requests` for the API layout that much of this work follows, as well as to `urllib3` for plenty of design inspiration around the lower-level networking details.

 <p align="center">&mdash; ⭐️ &mdash;</p>
 <p align="center"><i>HTTPX is <a href="https://github.com/encode/httpx/blob/master/LICENSE.md">BSD licensed</a> code.
 Designed & built in Brighton, England.</i></p>